cloudera-cemea/CML_vHoL/README.md

 #### Login into the CDP tenant

-Welcome to the virtual hands on Lab of October 2nd 2024.
+Welcome to the virtual hands on Lab of April  2nd 2024.
 You all have been assigned a unique user name.

 Search for your first name and the initial of your last name and memorize the assigned user name.